jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

 The app itself is deployed in a JAR.
 The log4j2.xml configuration file is included in that JAR.

+The names.csv file is external to the JAR.
+(Go ahead and add your own name.)

 To build and run this app:

 - You must have any Java JDK release 9 or later installed